vitessio/website/content/en/docs/20.0/reference/programs/vttestserver/_index.md

       --grpc_server_keepalive_time duration                              After a duration of this time, if the server doesn't see any activity, it pings the client to see if the transport is still alive. (default 10s)
       --grpc_server_keepalive_timeout duration                           After having pinged for keepalive check, the server waits for a duration of Timeout and if no activity is seen even after that the connection is closed. (default 10s)
   -h, --help                                                             help for vttestserver
+      --initialize-with-vt-dba-tcp                                       If this flag is enabled, MySQL will be initialized with an additional user named vt_dba_tcp, who will have access via TCP/IP connection.
       --initialize_with_random_data                                      If this flag is each table-shard will be initialized with random data.
 See also the 'rng_seed' and 'min_shard_size' and 'max_shard_size' flags.
       --keep_logs duration                                               keep logs for this long (using ctime) (zero to keep forever)
       --keep_logs_by_mtime duration                                      keep logs for this long (using mtime) (zero to keep forever)